Venom8X/Active-Directory-Home-Lab/docs/setup.md

 ![Renaming and Joining the Domain](../screenshots/login1.png)

 8. **Confirming Connection to DC**
-   - Finally, we can confirm out connection of CLIENT1 to our Domain Controller from our Windows Server 2022 VM
+   - Finally, we can confirm the connection of CLIENT1 to the Domain Controller from the Windows Server 2022 VM

 ![Confirmation](../screenshots/confirmation.png)